alexaibio/teaching_content/drug_development/bl_drug_discovery_process_ai.md

 ---------------------------------------------------

-# Preclinical testing
+# Stage II: Preclinical testing
 As a result of the drug discovery stage we have one or several candidate tripplets disease-target-drug and the goal of preclinical testing is to prove that it is effective and safe enough to try it on humans.

-A result of preclinical testing must be filling of **Investigational New Drug (IND)** application.

-Preclinical testing is mainly about **efficacy and safety (toxicity)**.
+So, preclinical testing is mainly about **efficacy and safety (toxicity)**.
 It includes **in-vitro testing** and **in-vivo** testing on animal models, i.e. usually mices with induced disease-like conditions.

 Preclinical testing is mandatory, without it a regulatory authorities (FDA, etc) wont issue a permission to test it on humans.

+Consequently, the result of preclinical testing must be filling of **Investigational New Drug (IND)** application.

 There are three parts in IND applications:
-- **formulation development** - the best way to prepare a drug in the preclinical phase for its intended clinical use in patients
+- **formulation development** - explaining the best way to prepare a drug in the preclinical phase for its intended clinical use in patients
 - **pharmacology** (on animals) -
-  - PK and ADME is the backbone of pharmacology.
+  - PK (pharmacokinetics) and ADME (explained later).
-  - PD and safety
+  - PD (pharmacodynamics) and safety
 - **toxicology** - he toxicology studies aim to look at the effects of longer-term drug exposure on the body, including repeat dose studies.

-also clinical protocol and investigator information - detailed protocol for proposed clinical stadies
+Also IND should contains clinical protocol and investigator information - detailed protocol for proposed clinical stadies

 ## PK - pharmacokinetics